mattbierner/blog.mattbierner.com/_posts/2014-02-02-the-delimited-continuation-monad-in-javascript.md

 var pushSeq = stream.append;
 ```

-`splitSeq` is what gives deliminated continuations their power.
+`splitSeq` is what gives delimited continuations their power.
 It takes a control stack `k` and some prompt `t`, and splits the stack around prompt `t`.
 The result is two control stacks: that occurring before `t` and that occurring after.

 ```js
 var empty = stream.NIL;